Understanding Fetal Monitoring

 1. Continuous

 This is monitoring for long periods of time.
-It is usually medically-indicated when you receive medications during labor or have high-risk conditions, such as pre-eclampsia, diabetes, heart problems, or other potentially life-threatening complications.2.
-Intermittent
+It is usually medically-indicated when medications are given during labor or under high-risk conditions, such as pre-eclampsia, diabetes, heart problems, or other potentially life-threatening complications.

-This is monitoring on an intermittent schedule, such as every 15-30 minutes.3.
-No Monitoring
+This is monitoring on an intermittent schedule, such as every 15-30 minutes.

 Electronic Fetal-Monitor (EFM)